use-inkubator/Ecosystem-Grants/applications/Wasm Smart Contract Bounty (Ink!).md

 }
 ```
 Technology stack to be used: Rust, !ink .
 We will also provide a documentation of the core components and architecture.
-Deliverables will include a Rust monorepository with the source code, and some basic UI for the functionality (can be discussed further)
+Deliverables will include a Rust repository with the source code, and a basic UI for the functionality (can be discussed further).